 - Pure olive oil (which is a refined oil), has an even higher acidity higher at 3.3%.

-However, this tip alone is not sufficient.
-Many oils labelled as extra virgin are prepared using chemicals, and diluted with cheaper vegetable oils.
-These do not have the same nutritional value or delicious taste as those which have passed certification.
+But this tip alone is not sufficient as many oils labelled extra virgin are prepared using chemicals and are even diluted with cheaper vegetable oils.

 What else?